Charlie9898/Charlie9898.github.io/index.md

-# ST 558 HW2 - Blog Info Update
+# ST 558 - Charlie He Blog
-I am following the HW instruction to make this page.
+This is the Blog page of Charlie for ST 558 Data Science for Statisticians.
-But currently there is nothing much I can show here.
+Charlie is a second year graduate student in NCSU department of statistics.

 The file will contain:
 - A list of content